software-architects/msft-intelligent-app-workshop/Exercises/exercise2-services/README.md

 * using queues for order messages
 * using an Azure Function App for notifying a supplier about a new order
 * using an Azure Logic App for implementing an approval workflow for price changes
-* create an API proxy to get a common interface for Function and Logic App services

 ## Using queues for order messages